 What is a podcast?
 How do I listen to it?

 A podcast is a collection of recorded speeches or interviews in audio form.
-Some broadcasting stations may capture the episode in video and release them on YouTube or their respective platforms, but an audio podcast is more common than that.
+Some broadcasting stations may capture the episode in video and release them on YouTube or their respective platforms, but starting a podcast as an audio podcast is more common than that.

-If you want to listen to a podcast, Spotify, iTunes, and Google Play Store are excellent sources of podcasts.
+If you want to listen so you can enjoy the benefits of podcast for mental health, Spotify, iTunes, and Google Play Store are excellent sources of podcasts.
 Due to the wide variety of content in such channels, you can find a few psychology-focused podcasts with ease.

 How do I get free psychology podcasts?